 The procedure we propose for reconstructing the number of photons in the loop can be explained by using a particular example of trajectory fragment obtained for the 50:50 loop beam splitter and presented in the top of Fig.\ref{fig:deltas}(a).
 We assume that there is no information about actual starting and ending times when this fragment was obtained.
 Thus, it is natural to set the initial values of $m(t)$ function to zero.
 In the given example the first measurement reveals 2 photons in the mode $c$, ($x_{1} = 2$) which according to Eq.~\eqref{numberofphotons} results in negative $m(t=2)$ at the second time step of the given fragment (blue circles).
 To avoid this the initial value of the $m(t)$ function should be corrected by adding $x_{1}-1$, so that $m(t=1) = 1$ and $m(t>1) = 0$.
 Then we restart the procedure and calculate the $m(t)$ function till the 7th time step (orange triangles).
 Having $m(6)=1$ and $x_6=4$ we again end up with the negative $m(7)=-2$ which means that we should add another two photons to the initial value.
 After repeating this procedure several times, one can fully recover the $m(t)$ function at each time step (red squares).

-Figure~\ref{fig:deltas}b shows the probability of having a negative event at each specific time step calculated using the $10^7$ random fragments of the whole trajectory.
+Figure~\ref{fig:deltas}b shows the probability that the last negative event will occur at a specific time step calculated using the $10^7$ random fragments of the whole trajectory.
 The resulting value of $\Pr[m(t) < 0]$ saturates below 1\% at $t=10$, which correlates with the behavior of $C (k)$ and $J(y_{t-1}: x_{t})$.
 The last possible time step when a negative event occurs is $t=30$, which can be used as an upper bound for measurements count when reconstructing the function $m(t)$.